c1027525Newcastle/Predictive-Heart-Monitoring-Using-Wearable-Technology/README.md

 # Enhancing Heathcare for Older Adults: Predictive Heart Monitoring Using Wearable Technology
 This repository was used during my (Luca Albinescu) internship at Newcastle University in researching how to enhance healthcare for older adults using wearable technology.
+This project aims to leverage wearable technology like smart watches to provide continuous heart rate monitoring for early detection of potential cardiac issues in older adults.
+This project tackles the growing challenge in the UK, where more elderly individuals are faced with having to live alone.
+This raises healthcare concerns, particularly around heart health, as sudden health crises can occur without immediate assistance.
+The primary aim of this project is to develop a proactive system using smartwatches for real-time heart rate monitoring.
+The objectives of my research include:
+1. Finding the right dataset that contains enough metrics for heart-rate predictive analytics;
+2. Training a machine learning model for accurate heart rate prediction using the metrics given by the wearable device;
+3. Deploying this model on wearable devices.
+This repositories will tackle the first 2 objectives.

 # Usage
 This software was developed and run on an Asus Rog Strix G G531, 2019, with the following specifications: